County Offices, Courts, and the Landfill will all be closed on Monday, May 30, 2016 for the Memorial Day Holiday.

 - Following project completion, Larimer County staff and/or Open Lands Advisory Board members will conduct a site visit.
 Further visits may be necessary in subsequent years depending on the level of monitoring required for a particular project.

-2014 Small Grants for Photo by Charlie Johnson
+Photo by Charlie Johnson

 |Project Applicant||Project Name||Amount Funded||Project Location||Project Description|